 Packing cubes – Don’t leave on any trip without packing cubes.
 They’re AMAZING.

-World Nomads Travel Insurance – Don’t leave yourself unprotected.
-No matter how careful you are, there are too many things that are out of your control—chicken bus crashes, tainted food and water, faulty adventure equipment…grab some travel insurance and give yourself some peace of mind (see box below for instant quote).
+Safetywing Travel Insurance – Don’t leave yourself unprotected.
+No matter how careful you are, there are too many things that are out of your control—chicken bus crashes, tainted food, and water, faulty adventure equipment…grab some travel insurance and give yourself some peace of mind (see box below for instant quote).

 Insider Guatemala Travel Tips

 When at the market, don’t be afraid to haggle and always shop around.
 The vendors always start with an outrageous price to see what you’re made of.
 That said, don’t fight for pennies.
 Spending an extra dollar here and there won’t break your bank, but it’ll mean a world of difference for them.

 Do not drink tap water or any fruits, veggies, or drinks prepared with tap water.
 They might look delicious, but you’re gonna pay for it in the bathroom.